gigann/sparse-set-js/README.md

 SparseSet is a performant, set-like unsigned integer collection, providing O(1) time complexity for addition, deletion, and lookup.
 Iteration is O(n).

+## Context

+I made this for my personal use.

 ## Features

 - ECMA Script 2015 (ES6) style API